 MSD houses full pediatric test suites on both campuses.
 Our audiologists monitor the hearing levels of our students and manage the technology our students may use to ensure that their equipment is functioning optimally.
 Services include the fitting and repair of ear molds, hearing aids, bone-anchored devices, and cochlear implants.
 They may also facilitate the fitting of new hearing technology and collaborate with other audiologists all over the state in an effort to optimize the use of listening devices.

 Audiology staff members also provide both parent consultation and staff training and consultation.
-MSD’s Audiologists are proficient in American Sign Language/English and have experience and training in pediatric audiology, bilingual bimodal language and listening development in deaf and hard of hearing students.
-Our audiologists are certified and licensed to practice in the state of Maryland.
+MSD's Audiologists are proficient in American Sign Language/English and have experience and training in pediatric audiology, bilingual bimodal language and listening development in deaf and hard of hearing students.
+Our audiologists are certified and licensed to practice in the State of Maryland.

 MSD also serves as a referral center for follow-up to newborn hearing screenings.
 We offer diagnostic assessments, as needed, for babies birth to six months of age.

-The Diagnostic Audiology Center at MSD
+Diagnostic Audiology Centers at MSD

 How is my baby tested?